michelp/signcryption-token-spec/README.md

    array.
 Encoding payloads to and from formats like JSON to a byte representation is a trivial operation and entirely up to the user.

- - The output of SCT is a byte string of four encoded base64 sections:
+ - The output of SCT is a byte string of five encoded base64 sections:

    `<version>.<sender_id>.<ciphertext>.<context>.<signature>`